cognitedata/oryx/README.md

 ## What is new in Oryx v4

+- A `validate` handler has been added that can validate the passing content using a predicate function.
+If the predicate fails then the error path will be taken.

+- A `protect` handler has been added that protects the pipeline from exceptions (thrown upwards) and protocol error with regards to error / complete handling.
+E.g not allowed to call `OnNextAsync()` after `OnErrorAsync()`.

+- The sematics of the `choose` operator have been modified so it continues processing the next handler if the current handler produces error i.e `OnErrorAsync`.
+Previously it was triggered by not calling `.OnNextAsync()`

-Oryx v4 makes the content non-optional to simplify the HTTP handlers.
+- Oryx v4 makes the content non-optional to simplify the HTTP handlers.

 ```fs
 type IHttpNext<'TSource> =